141141/spark-web-browser/README.md

 Spark for OS X is compatible with OS X 10.11 El Capitan and later.
 Earlier versions of OS X might work, but are not supported.

+## Install

+Installation is easy.
+Click [here](https://github.com/insleep/spark-web-browser/releases/) to download the latest version of Spark for OS X.

 ## Custom Builds

 In order to build Spark for OS X, you need to have Xcode 7 and git 1.7 or later.
 Earlier versions might work, but are not supported.